Lakshaybogal/SPDD/README.md

 its factorial value in a message box.
 c.
 Write a program that receives a string of words as a command line argument and print the count of no. of words
-2. Study of creation of Window.
+2. Study of the creation of Window.
 a.
 Try to display a window with different combinations of window styles and observe the results.
 b.
 Write a program, which receives an integer as a command line argument, creates